olimorris/onedarkpro.nvim/README.md

 ```

 > **Note:**
+> - Neovim 0.7 or above is required for filetype highlights
 > - Currently support for highlighting in Telescope's previewer is unavailable
 > - Please see [this issue](https://github.com/olimorris/onedarkpro.nvim/issues/24) for how other users are configuring their theme by filetype
 > - The excellent [hlargs.nvim](https://github.com/m-demare/hlargs.nvim) plugin allows for greater customisation over arguments definitions and usages